TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Archaeological Effort - req landmark, WLTKD, all landmark gain +faith+sci+prod Paratrooper Regiment - req radio, req war, free paras, para strength promo

+Assyria natural have bonuses to war and science.
+I've additionally added in faith because I don't see how we can have no mesopotamian civ without some kind of bonus to faith, but this could be removed if its all a bit too much.
+Effectively I've rolled in a Sumeria vibe to them.
+Event 2 with the amphibious bonus is the most direct borrow from Sumeria mods, I love it too much to leave out.
+Everything else is a clear boost to wide, with the landmark bonus promoting taking them over artifacts, disfavouring a culture win slightly, perhaps (certainly no boosts to it)
+Syrian paratroopers make an appearence in choice 6 with the execute + heavy charge promotion spicing up late game warfare.

 --Celts--The Stars Align
 tin trading - req metal casting, req cargo ship, mines +1gold clan castles - req castle, req war, +yields to castles and citadels, free longswords Uilleann pipes - req great musician, req acoustics, fear and culture on kill promo medical school - req scienctific theory, cost science, oxford uni food and tourism riverdance - req stadium, cost gold, tourism boost (instant yield)

+The Celts naturally have a unique faith focus, with the smaller ceilidh hall benefits to culture (musicians).
+The idea of the faith to me is flexibility, with the removal of pressure directing the attention away from large scale proselytising.
+I wanted to flesh out the early war necessary to get the most out of the UU with the clan castle choice (scotland the brave) Choice 4 synergises war with the musician boost for an interesting promotion.
+The last to choices are peaceful, settling down for the victory after the bloodthirsty early game.
+The preference is for the cultural victory, musicians make this a must to my way of thinking.

 --Babylon--The Eyes of Tiamat
 Ziggurat - req temple, +food, +science on temple, illiteracy increase